fhoedemakers/pico-infonesPlus/README.md

 ### Image: Two player setup using two NES controllers or a USB controller and a NES controller

-Controller Port 1 pins must be soldered directly onto the Pico
+Controller port 1 pins must be soldered directly onto the Pico.

-Controller Port 2 pins can be soldered to the available headers of the Pimoroni DV.
+Controller port 2 pins can be soldered to the available headers of the Pimoroni DV.

 For two player games: